 It was, however, in the enormous city of Tenochtitlán where the true seat of power lay.
 This was the political capital of the empire, the home of the Aztec emperor.

 All the other city-states were subject to the Triple Alliance (in reality, to Tenochtitlán).
-Some had recognised the futility of resistance and submitted to Aztec rule, while others had been conquered by the Aztecs at some time or other (and many had to be reconquered, sometimes more than once).
+Some had recognized the futility of resistance and submitted to Aztec rule, while others had been conquered by the Aztecs at some time or other (and many had to be reconquered, sometimes more than once).
 As conquered peoples, all were subject to the Aztec rulers in their capital, Tenochtitlán.

 In most cases, these conquered states were required to forward annual tribute to the Aztec capital, but were otherwise left as they were, under their own rulers.
 Their royal families would be expected to intermarry with the Aztec royal family, thus creating ties of kinship as well as subjection.